mariyafareed/mariyafareed/README.md

 - 👋 Hi, I’m @mariya
-- 👀 I’m interested in playing games,coding ,experimenting
+- 👀 I’m interested in playing games,coding ,experimenting,learning something new
 - 🌱 I’m currently learning react,javascript
 - 📫 How to reach me ... you can't
 <!---